UltraTechZ/UltraDDOS-v2/README.md

 # Ultra DDOS v2
 This is the second version of a Python-based DDOS tool made by UltraTechZ.
-The GUI was coded by WalesWorksLtd.
+The GUI was coded by @theroyalwhale.
 The tool is highly suggested to be used in attacking Russia. #GloryToUkraine

 # Compatibility